EducationalTestingService/rsmtool/doc/intermediate_files_rsmeval.rst

 - ``consistency``: contains descriptives for both human raters as well as the agreement metrics between their ratings.

+- ``consistency_by_<SUBGROUP>``: contains the same metrics as in ``consistency`` file computed separately for each group

 - ``degradation``:  shows the differences between human-human agreement and machine-human agreement for all association metrics and all forms of predicted scores.

+- ``disattenuated_correlations``: shows the correlation between human-machine scores, human-human scores and the disattenuated human-machine correlation computed as human-machine correlation divided by the square root of human-human correlation.

+- ``disattenuated_correlations_by_<SUBGROUP>``: contains the same metrics as in ``disattenuated_correlations`` file computed separately for each group.